jimmy-armi/jimmy-armi.github.io/README.md

     /* ------------------------------------------------------------------------
      * STEP 2: AUTO-DETECT CSV DELIMITER
      * ------------------------------------------------------------------------
-     * Why this matters:
-     *   Some CSV files use commas, others use tabs or semicolons.
-     *   Detecting the correct separator avoids broken columns.
      */
     $candidates = ["\t", ",", ";", "|"];
     $best = ["delim" => ",", "cols" => 0];